 Like many herbs, basil is originally native to India.
 It is probably best known, though, as a culinary herb used pervasively throughout Italian cuisine.
 This made perfect sense to me as I use dried basil in all of my pizza sauce and pizza crust recipes!

-Dried Basil – You Won’t Believe How Easy This Is!
+Homemade Dried Basil (You Won’t Believe How Easy This Is!)

 I decided to make dried basil so that I would have it available all year until I grow it again next season.
 I must admit, though, that I’ve never dried herbs before so I was a bit intimidated at first.